 A well-designed solution will handle memory layout separately from allocation, thus enabling integration with user-provided allocators and allowing the solution's use in mobile, embedded and freestanding environments, where dynamic memory allocation is often prohibited.

-Our contribution, the Low Level Abstraction of Memory Access (LLAMA), is an attempt to provide such a solution as a C++ library.
-LLAMA grew out of the needs and technologies developed within PIConGPU, a highly performant particle-in-cell simulation framework for GPUs\cite{picongpu}.
+Our contribution, the low-level abstraction of memory access (LLAMA), is an attempt to provide such a solution as a C++ library.
+LLAMA grew out of the needs and technologies developed within PIConGPU, a highly performant particle-in-cell simulation framework for CPUs, GPUs and many-core architectures~\cite{picongpu}.